 What is Telehealth?

 Telehealth (also known as Telemedicine, Tele Mental Health, or “Skype Therapy”) is the practice of conducting a standard counseling session with a client in a remote location using some form of audio/video conferencing software/hardware.
 Telehealth can broadly refer to many service delivery options (e.g. sessions conducted by phone or by video conferencing).
 Select providers at Radzom Counseling are available to meet with clients remotely via telehealth.
 We utilize Doxy, a HIPAA compliant video conferencing platform to conduct telehealth visits with clients.
 The service is free to clients and is secure and easy to use.
-If you are interested in scheduling a telehealth session, please read below to learn more about it and contact us to schedule a telehealth session.
+If you are interested in scheduling a telehealth session, please read below to learn more and contact the practice to schedule a telehealth session.

 requirements for telehealth